 Abstract

 According to the ‘standard theory’, propositional attitudes are two-place relations holding between subjects and propositions.
-The present paper considers the prospects of offering an analog for non-propositional attitudes.
+The present chapter considers the prospects of offering an analog for non-propositional attitudes.
 Many of the same types of motivations and advantages that have made the standard theory of propositional attitudes attractive apply to non-propositional attitudes as well.
 Of course, in the case of non-propositional attitudes, objects other than propositions are called for and the suggestion to be offered is that non-propositional attitudes are two-place relations holding between subjects and properties.
-At the end of the paper, I defend the view against a seemingly obvious objection—namely that subjects don’t typically fear, like, love, and so on properties.
+At the end of the chapter, the view is defended against a seemingly obvious objection—namely that subjects don’t typically fear, like, love, and so on properties.

 Keywords